Brachial Plexus Surgery

 How are brachial plexus lesions diagnosed?

-Damage to the brachial pleuxs is diagnosed by taking the history of the complaint (telling Anthony during your consultation what the problems are that you are currently experiencing with your arm), clinical examination and then specialist investigations as directed by the examination findings.
+Damage is diagnosed by taking the history of the complaint (telling Anthony during your consultation what the problems are you’re currently experiencing with your arm), clinical examination and then specialist investigations as directed by the examination findings.

 Is surgery always necessary?